gronnbeck/accessd/readme.md

 ```

 ## Known Issues
+ * Exposing etcd internal state.
+Should provide its interface to reduce
+ coupling.
  * Registering user to a group has the possibility of entering a state
  where either a user belongs to a group and the group does not contain a user
  or vica-versa.
 This can be solved using a write-log for detecting